ashang/ashang.github.io/_notes/cross.md

 # Docker

-sudo apt install libsystemd-dev sudo libjson-c-dev gcc-arm-linux-gnueabi crossbuild-essential-armel vim git automake autoconf libtool build-essential cmake libelf-dev python3
+# apt install libsystemd-dev sudo libjson-c-dev gcc-arm-linux-gnueabi crossbuild-essential-armel vim git automake autoconf libtool build-essential cmake libelf-dev python3

 # I've included -Wl,-rpath,/home/aosterman/tools/system/lib -Wl,-rpath,/home/aosterman/tools/system/lib64 in LDFLAGS, CFLAGS and CPPFLAGS and exported all of them.
 I can force the build to succeed by setting LD_LIBRARY_PATH, but the final result only works if I set it again at run time, which I absolutely do not want to do.